rocketinsights/web-blueprint/soapbox/people/afraser.md

 This repository is a testament to those opinions that we hold a little closer to heart.
 Our engineers might not push back on which linter to use, but most would agree that linting is for the better.
 Ditto for test frameworks and testing.
 Our clients expect us to push back on any decision that might lead to poor product quality.

 Every team culture is different.
 Some teams expect a more passionate discourse about new ideas and decisions, others quietly adhere to a status-quo that we might not initially be aware of.
-Try to be sensitive to this.
+Try to be sensitive to this, and always be tactful and respectful.

 ## Be careful talking about the future.